bbauska/JS-Design/js-design.md

     Tutorial](http://bililite.com/blog/understanding-jquery-ui-widgets-a-tutorial/),"
     Hacking at 0300

-## Namespacing And Nested Namespacing {#namespacing-and-nested-namespacing .unnumbered}
+## Namespacing And Nested Namespacing

-> Namespacing your code is a way to avoid collisions with other objects
-> and variables in the global namespace.
-They're important because you
-> want to safeguard your plugin from breaking in the event that another
-> script on the page uses the same variable or plugin names as yours.
-As
-> a good citizen of the global namespace, you must also do your best not
-> to prevent other developer\'s scripts from executing because of the
+Namespacing your code is a way to avoid collisions with other objects and variables in the global namespace.
+They're important because you want to safeguard your plugin from breaking in the event that another script on the page uses the same variable or plugin names as yours.
+As a good citizen of the global namespace, you must also do your best not to prevent other developer\'s scripts from executing because of the same issues.

-> same issues.
->
-> JavaScript doesn\'t really have built-in support for namespaces as
-> other languages do, but it does have objects that can be used to
-> achieve a similar effect.
-Employing a top- level object as the name of
-> your namespace, you can easily check for the existence of another
-> object on the page with the same name.
-If such an object does not
-> exist, then we define it; if it does exist, then we simply extend it
-> with our plugin.
+JavaScript doesn\'t really have built-in support for namespaces as other languages do, but it does have objects that can be used to achieve a similar effect.
+Employing a top- level object as the name of your namespace, you can easily check for the existence of another object on the page with the same name.
+If such an object does not exist, then we define it; if it does exist, then we simply extend it with our plugin.

->
-> Objects (or, rather, object literals) can be used to create nested
-> namespaces, such as namespace.subnamespace.pluginName and so on.
-But
-> to keep things simple, the name- spacing boilerplate below should give
-> you everything you need to get started with these concepts.
+Objects (or, rather, object literals) can be used to create nested namespaces, such as namespace.subnamespace.pluginName and so on.
+But to keep things simple, the name- spacing boilerplate below should give you everything you need to get started with these concepts.
->
-> */\*!*

 -   *jQuery namespaced \'Starter\' plugin boilerplate*